dtaliun/Multiple_testing_burden_HLA/README.md

 - `scripts/parsing` - Python 3 scripts that parse outputs from `HLA-HD`, `SpecHLA`, and `SpecImmune` and convert them to VCF files for downstream analyses, with built‑in data sanity and quality checks.

+- `docker` - Definition files in Docker format used to build images for the `HLA-HD` and `SpecHLA` typing tools.
+These files specify the exact tool versions to ensure reproducibility.
+Images can be built with either `Docker` or `Apptainer` (we used `Apptainer`).

 ## 2. Citation

 You are free to re-use data and code in this repository.
 If you do so, please cite: TBA.